MaxVanRaden/Gaffney-Orthotics-Capstone-Project/README.md

     vec2 uv; //uv = texture coordinates.
 Might be used, might not be used.
 };
 struct Mesh {
-    GLuint vbo; //vertex buffer object, the buffer where vertex data is stored _on the GPU_.
-    GLuint ebo; //element buffer object, indexing the vertices saves space std::vector<Vertex> vertices; //storing vertex data on the _CPU_ so that it can be manipulated.
+    GLuint vbo; //vertex buffer object, the buffer where vertex data is stored _on the GPU_ GLuint ebo; //element buffer object, indexing the vertices saves space std::vector<Vertex> vertices; //storing vertex data on the _CPU_ so that it can be manipulated.
 Have to upload this data to the GPU again for changes to actually be rendered though. u32 indexcount;